 If you go camping regularly, I highly recommend waterproofing the seat cushions with Scotchgard Outdoor Water Shield.
 You never know when it might start to rain when you are away from the campsite.
-It also will help protect the fabric in case your kids spill something on the seats.
+It also will help protect the fabric in case your kids spill something on their sit upon bucket.
 Or maybe my kids are the only ones who are messy 🙂

 Decorating your 5 gallon bucket camp seat

 My daughter’s Girl Scout troop decorated their buckets with foam stickers.
-A couple have fallen off over the years, but the stickers have held up surprisingly well.
+A couple have fallen off her sit upon bucket over the years, but the stickers have held up surprisingly well.
 You could also use a stencil and acrylic paint to decorate your buckets.
 If you go that route, you will want to use a sealer to ensure the paint doesn’t wear off.

 I am planning on decorating my bucket camp seat with vinyl stickers from places we have traveled.
 You can usually find vinyl stickers (like bumper stickers but smaller) at campground stores or shops catering to tourists.
 Since they are meant to go on cars, they have a special coating that will keep them looking great even when they are exposed to the weather.
 I only have one sticker so far, but plan on adding new ones each time we go camping.